jchatel/quickmail-next-docs/faqs/faq-what-are-the-quickmail-features-that-can-help-with-my-deliverability.md

 In the meantime, users can also warm up for free at Mailflow.io.
 To get started, sign up for an account at [Mailflow.io](http://mailflow.io/) and follow this guide: [How does the auto-warmer work?](https://help.mailflow.io/article/414-how-to-use-the-auto-warmer-feature)

-If you have a paid subscription with QuickMail, reach out to us to increase your daily auto-warmer limits.
+If you have a paid QuickMail subscription, you can get a free Mailflow subscription.

+Simply log in to your QuickMail account, click the chatbot in the bottom-right corner, and select Escalate to Human.
+Our team will help you get your free Mailflow subscription set up.

 ## Set up Custom domain tracking